+ What we are Dealing With? With the Most Demanding: Everyday Life.

 + Sustainability

-We source the building materials for our projects from the country where the project is being built.
-In other words: if we build in Scandinavia, the wood is of Scandinavian origin.
-In Finland - even today - timber is largely transported by water.
+To minimize transportation, we buy the material for our projects in the country where the project is being built: when we build in Scandinavia, the wood is of regional, Scandinavian origin.
+A significant proportion of Scandinavian timber is transported by water, even today.

 Courtesy Laurent | Paris